MohamudMussa/ims-demo/README.md

 ![Coverage](https://github.com/MohamudMussa/ims-demo/blob/dev/documentation/Testing%20Progress%20-%2060.PNG)

-# Inventory Management Aystem Application by Mohamud Mussa
+# Inventory Management System Application by Mohamud Mussa

-This is an  **Inventory Management Aystem Application** that was build using Java and can be interact with via a Command-Line Interface.
+This is an  **Inventory Management System Application** that was build using Java and can be interact with via a Command-Line Interface.
 The inventory management system connects to a database and allows the end user to easily add, update and create an **Order**.
 The end user can use the ADD, UPDATE and CREATE functionality for  **Customers** and **Items** as well.
 This application also allows the end user to calculate the cost of an order.

 ## Table of contents
 * [Prerequisite](#Prerequisite)